-For those who think that ancient Greek mythology stories are nothing more than a bunch of outdated tales, they just happen to be wrong.
-For sure, these stories may have been written hundreds if not thousands of years ago, but it is good to remember they were written by wise men who had a hand in helping shape modern thinking.
+For those who think that the stories of ancient Greek mythology are nothing more than a bunch of outdated tales, they just happen to be wrong.
+For sure, these stories may have been written hundreds, if not thousands of years ago, but it is good to remember they were written by wise men who had a hand in helping shape modern thinking.

-What are Greek Myths?
+What Are Greek Myths?

 Indeed, a person who doesn’t look beyond the surface will think these tales are nothing more than flights of fancy by old story-tellers from the past but a deeper look at the stories will tell you more than that.
-These myths aren’t just legends and while they are “just stories” they are stories with a purpose and reason.
+These myths aren’t just legends and while they are “just stories,” they are stories with a purpose and reason.
 A deeper look at Greek myths should reveal morals, philosophies, and even warnings.

-These tales rarely have the happily-ever-after endings people are so used to these days but remember, they weren’t written for entertainment—they were written with a higher purpose.
-One wouldn’t expect such great minds to waste their time telling a story for the sake of telling a story; they had to have purpose and they had to impart knowledge.
+These tales rarely have the happily-ever-after endings people are so used to these days, but remember, they weren’t written for entertainment—they were written with a higher purpose.
+One wouldn’t expect such great minds to waste their time telling a story for the sake of telling a story; they had to have a purpose and they had to impart knowledge.
 In truth, these myths give people a chance to glimpse at the way the Greeks lived and how they thought back then.
 It might seem hopelessly outdated and unimportant but the exact opposite of that is true.

-What is the Importance of the Greeks?
+What Is the Importance of the Greeks?

 Most people will not really notice it unless they are told to do so, but there are so many Greek influences around the world today.
-In fact, it is impossible to go around to completely understand the basics of things like fine arts, literature, and performing arts without touching on some Greek myth.
+In fact, it is impossible to go around to completely understand the basics of things like fine arts, literature, and performing arts without touching on some Greek myths.

 These myths were an integral part of ancient Greek culture because this was how they passed down lessons from one generation to the next without things getting boring and dull.
 Anyone who has ever picked up a book on Greek myths or seen a movie inspired by one can attest to its action-packed nature.
-Some might wonder what the point is to just passing down stories—stories that were made up and were in no way true but that was the beauty of Greek mythology in ancient times.
+Some might wonder what the point is to just passing down stories—stories that were made up and were in no way true—but that was the beauty of Greek mythology in ancient times.
 They became the perfect way to impart lessons without being dull or boring.

 What Did These Myths Do?